Samsung/cotopaxi/README.md

   dest_port             destination port or multiple ports given by list
                         separated by coma (e.g. '8080,9090') or port range (e.g. '1000-2000') or both
-  url_filepath          path to file with list of URLs to be tested (each URL
+  names_filepath        path to file with list of names (URLs for CoAP or
-                        in separated line)
+                        services for mDNS) to be tested (each name in separated line)

 optional arguments:
   -h, --help            show this help message and exit